seanCodes/bootstrap-less-port/README.md

 This port attempts to mirror the source Sass files as closely as possible in order to make updating it straight-forward.
 This means that variable/mixin naming, custom functions and most code style match the original project with a few notable exceptions:

 1. **Custom functions** Sass allows for custom functions to be written in the sass files themeselves, which isn’t possible in Less.
-All custom functions have been replaced with Less plugins that add the equivalent functions to the language.
-Less plugins are JavaScript files and are located in the `less/plugins/` folder.
-They’re included using the [`@plugin`](http://lesscss.org/3.x/features/#plugin-atrules-feature) at-rule in `_functions.less`.
+All custom functions have been replaced with Less plugins that add equivalent functions to the language.
+These plugins are located in `less/plugins/` as JavaScript files.

    Plugins have also been added to duplicate some native Sass functions for simplicity.

+   Note: The plugins are included using the [`@plugin`](http://lesscss.org/3.x/features/#plugin-atrules-feature) at-rule instead of as arguments to the `lessc` CLI.
+This was intentionally done since most Less GUI compilers don’t allow you to customize the command-line arguments.
-2. **Sass maps** Less has no _native_ concept of maps, which are used extensively in the Bootstrap Sass files.
-They can be emulated, however, by using a comma-separated list of space-separated lists, which is the method emloyed in this port.
+2. **Maps** Less has no _native_ concept of maps, which are used extensively in the Bootstrap Sass files.
+They can be emulated, however, by using a comma-separated list of space-separated lists, which is what is done in this port.
-3. **Sass loops** Sass `@each` loops are replaced with Less’s method of looping, which requires a mixin every time.
-This is clunky and makes the code more verbose and harder to read, but it works.
+3. **Loops** Sass `@each` loops are replaced with Less’s method of looping which requires a different, named mixin for every loop.
+This is a bit clunky and means that the loops used in this port are verbose and difficult to read, but until I can figure out how to handle this with a plugin it’s the best we’ve got.
 4. **Code style** While the code style is mostly identical to that used by Bootstrap, a few personal liberties have been taken:
    - Leading zeroes have been added to decimal numbers for readability
    - Spaces have been added between the values of comma-separated lists, also for readability